-A forest alone could have been okay.
-But she always loved to add the wild animals in it.
-That was how much I suffered.
+A forest alone was bad enough, but she always loved to add the wild animals to it.
+That was how much I was disliked.

-As I grew older, I began to understand that it was because I took after my paternal grandmother in likeness that I was so despised.
+As I grew older, I concluded that it was because I took after my paternal grandmother in likeness that I was so despised.
 I was fair in complexion with rose-red lips and a promising hourglass figure.
-Even at a young age, everyone could tell that I would make heads turn in my future because of my curves.
+Even at a young age, everyone could tell I would make heads turn in my future because of my curves.
 But Mommy constantly reminded me that I looked nothing like her.

-“Do you know what black beauty is?” she asked me one day, while oiling her skin with a mixture of Shea butter and coconut oil.
-She stretched out her arm to me and continued in her nasal tone.
-“This is black beauty.
-The same type of skin your sister has.
-Unlike your borrowed color.
-I can bleach myself and get your skin but you can never get mine.
+“Do you know what black beauty is?” she asked me one day, while oiling her skin with a mixture of shea butter and coconut oil.
+She stretched out her arm to me and continued in her hoarse tone.
+“This is black beauty, the same type of skin your sister has, unlike your borrowed color.
+I can bleach myself and get your skin, but you can never get mine.
 I don’t know why you came into this world looking like that old woman.”

 If there ever was a pair that was metaphorically oil and water, it was Mommy and Grandma.
 Even if they were tossed into a pot and left to boil together to make soup, they would come out as the handiwork of a woman who had never entered a kitchen before.

 I loved the old woman, nonetheless.
-And she loved me back a hundred fold.
+And she loved me back a hundredfold.
 She used to call me her mirror.
-She’d say, “If I want to see my reflection, I’d look at you.”
+She’d say, “If I want to see my reflection, I would look at you.”

 Mommy was not all thorns and thistles.
 There were times when she seemed soft and open-minded.
 No one knew what triggered those occasions.
 But I was too unloved and too young to care.
-I’d simply dive into the love she was offering and like the fool I was, hope that it would last forever.
-But every single time, she broke my heart.
-And in my own predictable way, I would go right ahead and unleash my pain on Tope.
+I’d simply plunge into the love she was offering, and like the fool I was, hope that it would last forever.
+But every single time, she would end up breaking my heart.
+And in my predictable way, I would go right ahead and unleash my pain on Tope.

 “My daddy?”
 I asked, bearing a frown.